leiyu3/obsidian-test/content/200 Slipbox/The Nature of Scripture.md

 ## What that means for Interpreting Scripture
 1. the Bible was first written to the people at that time
    * the challenge is that we are so far removed from the culture and language of that time
-   * to first understand how the bible apply to us, [[./Exegesis|we first need to know what it meant to the original hearers]]
+   * to first understand how the bible apply to us, [we first need to know what it meant to the original hearers](./Exegesis.md)
-2. God chose to use [[./Genres of the Bible|different genre of literature]] to speak to us, therefore we need to know how to read the different genre of texts
+2. God chose to use [different genre of literature](./Genres%20of%20the%20Bible.md) to speak to us, therefore we need to know how to read the different genre of texts